microsoft/fluentui/packages/react-slider/Spec.md

 **Marks**: Amongst other component libraries marks/ticks/notches are used to help visibly differ the current location of the thumb.
 Marks are also used to create custom steps through providing an array of values to jump too.

+**Ranged Slider**
+Since the `RangedSlider` and `Slider` have very different use cases and accessibility concerns they are planned to be separated into different components.

 ## Sample Code

 ```jsx=